 Passing over one hundred and fifty years, during which time we have the invention of the steam engine, and the early labors of such men as Papin, Savory, Jonathan Hulls, James Watt, and Symington, we reach the invention of Patrick Miller, who, in 1787, especially claimed an application of machinery for the purpose of inland navigation.
 His invention comprised either double or triple vessels, having two or three separate hulls, with one deck over all, with paddle wheels, of any required number, placed in the space between the hulls, so as to be submerged to an advantageous depth.
-Originally designed to be operated by a capstan, worked by a windmill or manual power, the arguments of Symington, who applied the steam engine, changed the original idea of motive power, and successful experiments were made, in the summer of 1788 and the winter of 1789, upon the Forth and Clyde canal, where a speed of nearly seven miles an hour was obtained Notwithstanding this success, it seems that Mr. Miller did not consider the invention as practical, since, in a cylinder, at the head, sides, or stern of a vessel.
-In some 1796, we find Miller again applying for a patent for the construction of vessels propelled by wheels worked by capstans, as in the original scheme.
+Originally designed to be operated by a capstan, worked by a windmill or manual power, the arguments of Symington, who applied the steam engine, changed the original idea of motive power, and successful experiments were made, in the summer of 1788 and the winter of 1789, upon the Forth and Clyde canal, where a speed of nearly seven miles an hour was obtained Notwithstanding this success, it seems that Mr. 1796, we find Miller again applying for a patent for the construction of vessels propelled by wheels worked by capstans, as in the original scheme.

 In 1788, John Fitch, an American, obtained a patent from the States of Pennsylvania, New York, New Jersey, and Delaware, for the application of steam to navigation, and also opposed the application of James Rumsey, for a similar patent, the same year.
-Fitch succeeded in driving his steamboat eighty miles in one day, by means of six oars, or padcame to no practical use.
+Fitch succeeded in driving his steamboat eighty miles in one day, by means of six oars, or padlar to the strokes of the paddles of a canoe; but his invention came to no practical use.